cbeesley/tubular/README.md

 * Identifier based - You could create the worklist using some kind of unique identifier.
 When the getNext() method is called, the identifier is used to retrieve the text for analysis in the pipeline.

 * Distributed - The source could be located in a cluster like HDFS or Cassandra.
 Tubular contains utilities to load these sources when its run in distributed mode

+## Running Tubular in distributed mode

+Tubular can run your pipeline on a cluster using Spark.
+While the pipelines that you create can generally remain the same, there are however some things you need to do within each annotation processor.

+* Ensure that instance variables contain classes that are Serializable - Spark distributes these on a cluster by using Serialization

+* If you are using third party classes that are not serialized, mark instance variables as transient or static

+* You may need to synchronize access to instance variables in your annotation processors if they are static.
+By default, Tubular spark runner creates partitions over which one instance of the Pipeline is created which is similar to how ConcurrentRunner runs jobs using multiple threads.